kostandinazhupaj/SE_Project_Phase1/README.md

-[Specify the main responsibilities and tasks assigned to the team leader.]

 ## Main Roles and Tasks:
 1. Dajana Lelaj - Backend Developer:
 Develop logic on the server side and take care of the database.